 Since 2009, Wisconsin's minimum wage has been $7.25, the same as the federal rate.

-In 2010, Whistling Straits golf club hosted the PGA Championship.
+In 2010, Sheboygan's Whistling Straits golf club hosted the PGA Championship.

 As of 2011, there were 12 cities in Wisconsin with a population of 50,000 or more, accounting for 73% of the state's employment.

-In 2011, Governor Scott Walker passed and enacted 2011 Wisconsin Act 10, which made substantial changes to the collective bargaining, compensation, retirement, health insurance, and sick leave of public sector employees, sparking major protests.
+In 2011, Wisconsin became the focus of controversy when Governor Scott Walker enacted 2011 Wisconsin Act 10, making large changes in the areas of collective bargaining, compensation, retirement, health insurance, and sick leave of public sector employees, among other changes.

-Some have argued that Wisconsin has experienced democratic backsliding since 2011.
+Some have argued Wisconsin has experienced democratic backsliding since 2011.

-In 2012, Wisconsin Congressman Paul Ryan was the Republican vice-presidential nominee alongside Mitt Romney.
+In the 2012 election, Wisconsin Congressman Paul Ryan was the Republican vice-presidential nominee, alongside Mitt Romney.

 Until 2012, Wisconsin was part of the blue wall, a group of states the Democratic Party won in each presidential election since 1992.

-Following the 2014 general elections, the governor, lieutenant governor, attorney general, and treasurer in Wisconsin were all Republicans, while the secretary of state was a Democrat.
+Following the 2014 general elections, the governor, lieutenant governor, attorney general, and treasurer were all Republicans, while the secretary of state was a Democrat.

 As of March 30, 2015, the Wisconsin Intercollegiate Athletic Conference had claimed 107 NCAA national championships in 15 different sports.

-In 2015, Whistling Straits golf club hosted the PGA Championship.
+In 2015, Sheboygan's Whistling Straits golf club hosted the PGA Championship.

 On July 1, 2016, a Mexican consulate opened in Milwaukee.